Best Tips To Growing Herbs In Containers

 Suitable locations include rain shadows on walls, cold frames, and open-faced sheds.
 A sheet of glass or plywood can deflect heavy rain in damp areas.

-Some sensitive herbs, like basil, can only be cultivated indoors in a warm, light, frost-free greenhouse, conservatory, or sunny windowsill.
+Cover containers with bubble polythene to keep them from freezing if freezing weather is expected.
+Some sensitive herbs, such as basil, can only be cultivated indoors in a warm, well-lit, frost-free greenhouse, conservatory, or sunny windowsill.

-Pruning
+7. Pruning Herbs

-On the other hand, your woody perennials require yearly trimming to manage their form and size and enable the creation of new leaves.
+Annual herbs don't need to be pruned, and herbaceous plants can be trimmed in late fall.
+On the other hand, your woody perennials require yearly trimming to maintain their form and size, and to enable the creation of new leaves.

 Once they have gotten overrun, restoring them to a compact, neat form isn't easy since the woody stems will not develop new growth.
 When you cut them at this time, you get stubby sticks with no foliage.